dev7355608/perfect-vision/README.md

 ### Monochrome Vision Color

+If it is set to white, monochrome vision is grayscale.
 Set this color to anything other than white to make monochrome vision stand out visibly in darkness.
 For example, choose a green tone to make it look like night vision goggles.
 This setting affects only scenes without *Global Illumination*.
 You can also choose a color for each token individually in the token configuration under the *Vision* tab.

+The amount of desaturation is linked to the scene's *Darkness Level* in a way such that, if it is 0, monochrome and non-monochrome vision are indistinguishable, unless the *Saturation Level* is set to a specific value in the scene configuration.

 ### Monochrome Token Icons